Let’s Celebrate National Ice Cream Day!

-I’m sure by now most people know that there are more flavors out there than the 31 Baskin Robbins boasted for years.
+I’m sure by now most people know that there are more flavors out there than the 31 Baskin Robbins has boasted for years.
 But some of the crazy concoctions that people are coming up with these days go even further than bacon and maple syrup.
-One example of such mad scientists include Salt & Straw out of Portland, Ore., who have somehow captured some classic culinary pairings like blue cheese and pear and melon and prosciutto and encased them in our favorite frozen treat.
+One example of such mad scientists include Salt & Straw out of Portland, Ore., who have somehow captured some classic culinary pairings like blue cheese and pear and melon and prosciutto and encased them in everyone’s favorite frozen treat.
 But if the sweet and savory thing already weirds you out, you’re probably not gonna want to try a few of their more daring flavors like bone marrow with bourbon smoked cherries or black raspberries and pork belly.
-My opinion?
+Our opinion?
 Don’t knock it till you try it!

 Ice Cream to Make Dr. Frankenstein Jealous